jfspps/JavaEEDemo/README.md

 http://localhost:8080/JavaEEDemo/api/v1/todo/new
 ```

-## Differences with the Spring framework
+## Differences to the Spring framework

 The Java EE API is specified by the package `javax`.
 There is a significant amount of overlap between Spring and 'modern' Java EE (Jakarta EE).